Careers at PHA

 What We Offer

-A competitive salary; generous benefits including a transportation subsidy; location in downtown Silver Spring (bus and Metro accessible); collegial work environment.
+A competitive salary; generous benefits, including employer-paid individual health insurance premiums and a transportation subsidy; location in downtown Silver Spring (bus and Metro accessible); collegial work environment.
 We also provide quality training opportunities to enhance the skills of our staff.

 How to Apply

 Questions or concerns?
-Please contact Serena Weisman, PHA's Vice President of Finance & Human Resources, at Finance@PHAssociation.org.
+Please contact Jennifer Freedman, PHA's Associate Director of Finance & Benefits, at HR@PHAssociation.org.